-The Gumberg Library Award for Undergraduate Research recognizes outstanding research projects in any field of study that incorporates significant use of library expertise, resources, collections, and/or services.
-Thanks to the generous financial support of donors, the award will include a $300 cash prize.
+The Gumberg Library Award for Undergraduate Research recognizes outstanding research projects in any field of study that incorporate significant use of library expertise, resources, collections, and/or services.
+Thanks to the generous financial support of donors, the award will include a $500 cash prize.

 A committee of library faculty and administrators will judge relevant posters based on research questions and inquiry methods, effective use of appropriate literature and data to support conclusions, and innovative or creative contribution to the field of study.
 Emphasis will be placed on sound research methodology and demonstrated use of Gumberg Library’s resources.
 Posters will also be evaluated on design, clarity, organization, and successful communication of ideas to those unfamiliar with the field.

 Evidence of effective and/or creative use of Gumberg Library's resources that may include:

 Effective application of principles of research:

 View video for an introduction to this year's Gumberg Library Undergraduate Research Award.

 The Gumberg Library Award for Undergraduate Research will be announced at the end of the URSS.

 Award winning posters will be made publicly available through Duquesne's Institutional Repository, Duquesne Scholarship Collection.